- Contact Us

 Sessions will take place at Health & Counselling Services' lunch room (MBC 0101) on Thursdays from 9:30am to 11:30am.
 Mandatory attendance for ALL sessions is required.

 *There is no session during reading week (Thursday, February 20)

 This program is a 6-week seminar designed to foster the skill of self-compassion.
 It combines the skills of mindfulness and self-compassion to enhance participants’ capacity to cultivate their emotional well-being.

 This program encourages participants to self-reflect and explore their relationship with themselves and others.
 This seminar is ideal for people who experience self-criticism, low self-esteem or low self-worth, perfectionism, burnout, low motivation, difficult relationships, and challenges managing stress.

 Sessions take place on Wednesdays from 2:00pm to 3:30pm in Group Rooms 1 & 2 (enter through Career Services in MBC 0300).

 Feb 5 - Mar 11, 2020

-For referral to this program, please call us to book an appointment with one of our doctors or counsellors to ask if the program is right for you.
+For referral to this program, please call us to book an appointment with one of our counsellors to ask if the program is right for you.

 This group explores barriers to employing relaxation strategies.
 Integrated mind-body strategies such as mindfulness and movement will be employed.
 The group will rely primarily on the wisdom of the body as a guide to personal healing and growth.